raspberrypilearning/create-your-own-world/en/step_5.md

 ![screenshot](images/world-backdrops.png)

-+ Create a new 'for all sprites' variable called `room`{:class="blockdata"}, to keep track of which room the player sprite is in.
++ Create a new 'for all sprites' variable called `room`{:class="blockdata"} to keep track of which room the player sprite is in.

 [[[generic-scratch-add-variable]]]